gibbsoft/terraform101/step2/README.md

 ## A certificate for you

-This example takes a simple template file `templates/cert.html.templ` and interpolates a few variables and issuing you a personalised certificate in the file `cert.html`.
+This example takes a simple template file `templates/cert.html.templ` and interpolates a few variables and issues you a personalised certificate in the file `cert.html`.

 ## The 'local_file' resource